denis-ismailaj/distributed-systems-notes/MapReduce.md

 ### Worker failure

 - Worker failure is detected via periodic heartbeats from the master.
-- All previously completed map tasks by the worker are rescheduled (because their output is only stored locally).
+- The completed map tasks by the worker are rescheduled (because their output is only stored locally).
-- Similarly, any map or reduce task in progress on a failed worker is also rescheduled.
+- Similarly, any _in-progress_ map or reduce task assigned to that worker is also rescheduled.
 - The master ignores duplicate completion reports for the same task.

 ### Master failure